 With support from local youth groups, the Blackburn Youth Zone, and Inspire Motivate Overcome (IMO), the Portrait Youth team worked with a group of young men from Blackburn and Darwen to explore their identity through styling and portrait photography.
 Participants were interviewed about their approaches to dressing, styling their own outfits for a professional photoshoot with the acclaimed photographer Neil Bedford.

-The portraits are on display in King William Street, Blackburn as part of a range of activities organised by the Westminster Menswear Archive, that will run alongside C.P.
+The images you see here were on display in King William Street, Blackburn as part of a range of activities organised by the Westminster Menswear Archive, that ran alongside C.P.
 Company’s CINQUANTA archive exhibition in Darwen during the British Textile Biennial 2021.